Integrity and

 Words

-and manners of courtesy that are not necessary distract and confuse communication.
+and manners of courtesy that are not necessary distract mutual understanding.

-discuss an important subject when manners of courtesy must be observed.
-If you
+subject when manners of courtesy must be observed.
+If you introduce an

-introduce an important subject in circumstances when another person is not able
+important subject in circumstances when another person is not able to consider

-to consider the subject appropriately, you might appear to be desperate.
+the subject appropriately you might appear to be desperate.
 Merely mentioning a controversial subject can be mistaken to indicate that

 If an